mudge/mudge.github.com/_posts/2014-11-26-data-structures-as-functions.markdown

 ```

 It turns out that sets can be used as functions of their members: when given
-some value, they will return that value if (and only if) that value is a
+some input, they will return that input if (and only if) it is a member of the
-member of that set.
-This makes for a nifty shortcut when testing whether a
+set; if it isn't, it returns `nil`.
+This behaviour makes for a nifty shortcut
-value is in some whitelist:
+when testing whether a value is in some whitelist:

 ```clojure
 (def valid-attributes #{:name :age})